-Notice: Fuel will shut off at about 6600 rpm.
+Notice: Fuel will shut off at about 6600 rpm for the base model and 7100 rpm for the Z06 model.
 If you continue to drive your vehicle at the fuel shut off rpm, you could damage your engine.
 Be sure to operate your vehicle below the fuel shut off rpm or reduce your rpm quickly when the fuel shuts off.